- [Tip 1]: The 5-Step Value Ladder You Can Base Your Business On

-Let me now walk you through their sales funnel.
+Let me walk you through their value ladder now..

 1) Lead Magnet:

 A lead magnet acts as a magnet to attract your ideal customer.
-It’s important to understand that a lead magnet acts not only as a magnet but also as a filter.
+It’s important to understand that a lead magnet is not only a magnet but also acts as a filter.
 It filters wrong people out and pulls the right people closer to you.
 A lead magnet is usually a PDF and can be downloaded for an email address in exchange (it doesn’t cost anything).

 You drive traffic to your lead magnet with the goal to get people to enter their email address in exchange for the lead magnet.